wechain/reverse-proxy/README.md

 * Docker - The entire application is built into a Docker image to be deployed to the host server.

+* Docker Hub - The build is automated by and pulled from Docker Hub.

 * nginx - The reverse proxy itself is powered by nginx.

+* yarn - Simply used as a shortcut for scripts.